DUI Laws in Arizona

 MAXIMUM JAIL: Six (6) months

-SUSPENSION: 90 days (work permit after 30 days)
+90 days (restricted permit available after 30 days with completed screening)

 CLASS OF CRIME: Class 1 Misdemeanor